raiment-studios/snowfall/doc/design/overview/overview.md

 # Snowfall

-## An open source, open-world, voxel-based adventure and exploration game encouraging contributions to be easy and enjoyable
+## An open source, open-world, voxel-based adventure and exploration game where sharing even small contributions is easy and enjoyable

 ---